osmlab/atlas/CONTRIBUTING.md

 #### IntelliJ Setup

 IntellJ IDEA works pretty much out of the box.
 However, you still need to mess with log4j.
 First, add a `log4j.properties` file to your project or your VM Options.
-Also see section on Lombok.
+Also see section on Lombok Setup.

 Also, you need to manually add [slf4j-simple.jar](https://mvnrepository.com/artifact/org.slf4j/slf4j-simple/1.7.25) to your Project Module Dependencies: